This marine aquarium fish is known as

 2 of water surface which is approximately 3069 square inch.
 We recommend you to keep it in fish tanks which are very large. (

 e) Medium aquariums have at least 113 Litres (30 US Gallons).
 Large aquariums have at least 265 Litres (70 US Gallons).
-Capacity of very large aquariums is at least 700 Litres (185 US Gallons).
+Very large aquariums hold at least 700 Litres (185 US Gallons).

 It is difficult to keep the Indian Threadfish. (

 e) The specific gravity (SG) should be between 1,020 and 1,025, the temperature between 23°C (73.4°F) and 26°C (78.8°F).
-The recommended pH level is between 8.0 and 8.3 since marine fish are used to these levels in general.
+The suggested level of pH (a measure of the acidity/basicity) is between 8.0 and 8.3 which is usual for most marine fish.

 Carnivorous ? eats small fishes, crustaceans, jelly fish and squids.
 This fish is not suitable for home aquariums because of it’s size.